Conference Programme

 - Thanos Giannakopoulos, Chief UN Information Management Section & Dag Hammarskjöld Library

-- Progress of Open Science Recommendation & Brief on Scholarly Publishing, Dr. Ana Persic, Programme Specialist at the Section of Science Technology Innovation Policy at the UNESCO
+- Progress of Open Science Recommendation & Brief on Scholarly Publishing, Ana Persic, UNESCO, Section of Science Technology Innovation Policy

 - Michaela Bilic-Merdes, German Research Foundation